November 6, 2025

 Photo: culture.ru

 The museum is located in the house where Blok lived for the last nine years of his life.
-The museum features a literary exhibition dedicated to the poet's creative path.
+The museum presents a literary exposition dedicated to the poet's creative path.
 Walking and bus tours, literary-musical evenings, lectures and exhibitions are held here.
-For children from age 5 there are interactive activities that help them discover the world of poetry and develop their own creative potential.
-Visitors can take a group or individual guided tour that recreates the atmosphere of that time.
+Interactive activities for children aged 5 and up are provided to introduce them to the world of poetry and develop their own creative potential.
+Visitors are offered group or individual overview tours that recreate the atmosphere of that time.

-The Kuindzhi Memorial Apartment Museum recreates the atmosphere that surrounded the legendary artist during the last thirteen years of his life.
-The studio features an exhibition reflecting his teaching activities at the Academy of Arts, where he served as professor of landscape painting and led the studio from 1894 to 1897.
+The Kuindzhi House-Museum recreates the atmosphere that surrounded the legendary painter during the last thirteen years of his life.
+The studio presents an exhibition reflecting his pedagogical work at the Academy of Arts, where he was a professor of landscape painting and headed a studio from 1894 to 1897.
 Kuindzhi was drawn to the apartment because of its large attic, which offered views of the city, Vasilievsky Island and the Petrograd side.
-After the master's death, his pupil Nikolai Rerikh proposed creating a museum in the studio, which was done for the 150th anniversary of Arkhip Kuindzhi's birth.
+After the master's death, his pupil Nicholas Roerich proposed turning the studio into a museum, which was done for the 150th anniversary of Arkhip Kuindzhi's birth.

 Photo: fotostrana.ru